iam-ajeetsingh/networksecurity/README.md

       - installed aws CLI and other requirements.txt dependencies
       - running the command : "python app.py" to run the app.py file.

+Note: Docker is case-sensitive and The Docker CLI always looks for a file named: 'Dockerfile'. i made a mistake and named it 'DockerFile' and docker could not find this file.

    - 2. Created .github\workflows\main.yml file
          - added code to run github action of Continuous Integration on each push of code to repo.
          - added ignore the code commit/push to following: